Leftover steak makes quick work of these satisfying dinner salads, which are easy to customize with a variety of refrigerator and pantry staples.

 - Slivered red onion

-- Layer steak and veggies on top of greens.
+Layer steak and veggies over greens.

-- Drizzle with dressing of choice and toss.
+Drizzle with dressing of choice and toss.
 Sooooo easy!

 Pingback: The Fountain Avenue Kitchen – Better-for-You Buttermilk Ranch Dressing